chen491/python-scripy1/readme.md

-added this line from branch feature2
+added this line from  master